A career as an adult nurse will suit you if you have a caring, practical nature and enjoy improving the quality of life of others around you

 - The environment and working conditions vary between hospitals and wards.
 You might be looking after many different patients on a ward, or one or two patients in intensive care or on a high dependency unit.
 Alternatively, you could work on your own in patients' homes.

-- Career breaks and retraining opportunities are often available.
+- Career breaks and retraining opportunities are often available, as is overseas work.

 - Freelance work is possible through agencies or as a private nurse or, for senior nurses, as a consultant.

 - Nursing can be physically and emotionally demanding but it can also be satisfying when you see that the care you have provided has resulted in improvement of health, recovery or reduced suffering.